bulka4/hadoop_spark/readme.md

 Where public_ip_address_vm_1 is the Terraform output.
 More information about how to get this output is in the 'Terraform outputs' section of this documentation.

+## Accessing HDFS
+To browse HDFS files we need to use this URL:
+>public_ip_address_vm_1:9870

+Where public_ip_address_vm_1 is the Terraform output.
+More information about how to get this output is in the 'Terraform outputs' section of this documentation.

 # Prerequisites
 ## Terraform variables
 We need to specify values for Terraform variables.
 In order to do that we need to create the terraform.tfvars file which looks like the terraform-draft.tfvars and provide there proper values for all the listed variables.